General Information

 - Where can I find the Little League rules?

-- Will my player get to play with his/her classmates?
+- Will my player get to participate with his/her existing classmates?

 - Yes and No, answer depends on the player's Division.